 Tricep Chair Dips

 Side Lunges (w/ jump)

 What’s nice about this is you can adapt it for what you like or need.
 Add a plank or some burpees, use your favorite moves.
 Not getting sore?
 Increase the difficulty of moves or ramp up the time.

 The YMCA’s “on-demand” healthy living network consists of your favorite classes, their top instructors, and the Y community, now available at home, on the road, 24/7 and 360 degrees.
 From yoga to bootcamp to active older adults, you can find something you love.

 You can build a workout schedule that fits around your lifestyle, with a mix of running, strength, toning, cycling, yoga, meditation and outdoor workouts on the Peloton App.
+They now offer a FREE membership, no credit card required.
+This option features a select number of classes.
 Filter thousands of classes by type, length, time and your favorite music.
 Track your progress with milestones and streaks and get reminders.
 View each class and playlist before you start sweating.
-Normally $12.99, they are now offering 2 months for free for first time users.
-You must register with a credit card, and will be charged after 60 days if you don’t cancel.
-If you want to try it out, just set a reminder (or two) on your phone or calendar to cancel before it ends so you don’t get charged.
+They also have $12.99/month and $24.99/month membership options.

 Nike Training Club App

 *My current favorite due to the variety of workouts and the ability to choose the exact length of time.
 This app offers everything from bodyweight-only to full-equipment workouts for everyone at all fitness levels.
 Energize your routine with a growing library of workouts led by our Nike Master Trainers.

 Try on-demand classes for a streaming, studio-style experience or tackle a gym-friendly whiteboard workout.
 Sessions range from 15-60 minutes and include over 200 workouts for the free plan or a premium plan with extras for $14.99/mo.